threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/includes/farming_reward_calculation.md

 | Public IPv4 Address | 0.005 | per IP address, calculated per hour   |

 > [IMPORTANT: MORE INFO ABOUT DAO RULES IN RELATION TO PROOF OF CAPACITY, SEE HERE](poc_dao_rules)

+> **The rewards above are calculated according to the current TFT to USD price in TFChain of $TFTFARMING** ($NOW).
+TFDDAO is responsible to change this price in accordance to current marketsituation and liquidity.

+See [POCDAO RULES](poc_dao_rules) for more info about USD price which will be used to calculate your farming reward as well as any other specifics in relation to farming calculations.

+The above farming rewards apply for 3Nodes registered in TFChain for ThreeFold Grid v3.
+Anyone can calculate their potential rewards using the [Farming Reward Calculator](farming_calculator).
+The same CU, SU, NU and IPAddr principles apply to the sales of Internet capacity in the form [cloud units](cloudunits).

 !!!tfpriceinfo